SeanFC/cursas/README.md

 * Complete list of requirements
 * Deploy still requires some server side setup
 * Lots of confusing config options
+* Need to use assets of wider website

 ## Contact
 Maintained by Sean F. Cleator